archetype-themes/plugin-theme-component/docs/Sections-and-Snippets.md

 * [Issue 33](https://github.com/archetype-themes/archie/issues/33): Section Schema must be in an external JSON file.
 Any section schema json in a liquid file is ignored.

-#### Settings Schema JSON File

-Settings Schema can be input on a component level.
-For both Section and Snippet you can use a JSON of javascript file to enter component specific settings.
-With the use of javascript instead of JSON files, you can benefit from importing parts of you settings from a global file in a separate workspace.

 ---